nuuuwan/news_lk3_data/README.md

 President Ranil Wickremesinghe stressed the importance of those entering the teaching profession dedicating themselves to the future generation, noting that education in a country cannot thrive without discipline.

-He declared that no one would be permitted to disrupt school education between 7:30 am and 1:30 pm and he has directed the Attorney General to consider further measures to ensure this, President’s Media Devision reported.
+He declared that no one would be permitted to disrupt school education between 7:30 am and 1:30 pm and he has directed the Attorney General to consider further measures to ensure this, President’s Media Division reported.

-The President made these remarks while attending a ceremony at Temple Trees today (03), where appointments were awarded to officers of the Education Administrative Service, as well as teaching appointments to graduates and diploma holders.

-The president, who requested that everyone prioritize children’s education, also asked the opposition not to support acts of sabotage.
+“No one, whether directly or indirectly, should disrupt school education from 7.30 am to 1.30 pm.
+I have requested the Attorney General to propose measures regarding this issue,” he said.

+The President stated that it is imperative that the education of children is not hindered by school closures or strikes.
+“Our actions must be taken with future generations in mind.”

+The President said he also discussed with the Education Minister regarding the possibility of implementing a computerized teacher transfer system.

 ...